trussworks/trussels-guide/Trussels-Guide.md

 Here's how we use it:

 * If the information should be private to you (drafts you don't want to share, or peer feedback that isn't public and should only be shared with a couple of people), use **My Drive**.
-* If the information should be available to people within the company, use the :lock: [Truss team drive](https://drive.google.com/drive/folders/0APZc5sQxIgqkUk9PVA). **Most information should be stored here**.
+* If the information should be available to people within the company, use the :lock:[Truss team drive](https://drive.google.com/drive/folders/0APZc5sQxIgqkUk9PVA). **Most information should be stored here**.
 We are very comfortable with internal visibility of information.
 To help prevent accidental sharing of confidential information, this drive does not allow sharing to people outside of Truss.
 * If the information should be shared with people outside of the company, put it in the [Truss Public team drive](https://drive.google.com/drive/folders/0AJZ0utk62DucUk9PVA).
 This drive does allow sharing with people outside of Truss.
-We have a :lock: [doc explaining how to share with external folks](https://docs.google.com/document/d/1fWyJM98e30iRKztEHil5TtgRCf8ZlNqjBkN3vxYANos/edit#).
+We have a :lock:[doc explaining how to share with external folks](https://docs.google.com/document/d/1fWyJM98e30iRKztEHil5TtgRCf8ZlNqjBkN3vxYANos/edit#).

 There are a handful of Team drives for the small amount of truly confidential information we have.
 If you need access to one of those to do your job, someone will add you.